-The 2.5i ($26,810) includes a CVT automatic transmission with a 7-speed manual mode and paddle shifters, 17-in aluminum wheels, a 6.5-in touchscreen radio with Bluetooth phone and music streaming, Apple CarPlay, Android Auto, Starlink telematics and USB/iPod integration.
-Also standard is X-Mode with hill-descent control and hill-start assist, cruise control, manual air conditioning, remote keyless entry, a roof rack with integrated crossbars, a rear backup camera, a tilt-telescopic steering wheel, a rear window defroster, a rear wiper/washer, a hill-holder feature, a height-adjustable driver’s seat and seat-back release levers in the cargo area.
+The 2.5i ($26,810) includes a CVT automatic transmission with a 7-speed manual mode and paddle shifters, 17-in aluminum wheels, a 6.5-inch touchscreen radio with Bluetooth phone and music streaming, Apple CarPlay, Android Auto, Starlink telematics and USB/iPod integration.
+Also standard is X-Mode with hill-descent control and hill-start assist, cruise control, manual air conditioning, remote keyless entry, a roof rack with integrated crossbars, a rear back-up camera, a tilt-telescopic steering wheel, a rear window defroster, a rear wiper/washer, a hill-holder feature, a height-adjustable driver’s seat and seat-back release levers in the cargo area.

-The 2.5i Premium ($28,910) adds a 10-way power driver’s seat, the All-Weather package (3-mode heated front seats, heated side mirrors and heated windshield de-icers), a 6-speaker audio system with an 8-in touchscreen and SiriusXM radio, the Starlink Safety and Security package, dual-zone automatic climate control, fog lights and a leather-wrapped steering wheel and shift knob.
+The 2.5i Premium ($28,910) adds a 10-way power driver’s seat, the All-Weather package (3-mode heated front seats, heated side mirrors and heated windshield de-icers), a 6-speaker audio system with an 8-inch touchscreen and SiriusXM radio, the Starlink Safety and Security package, dual-zone automatic climate control, fog lights and a leather-wrapped steering wheel and shift knob.

 Options for the Premium trim include navigation radio, the EyeSight adaptive cruise control and collision-avoidance system (also includes rear cross-traffic alert, a blind spot monitoring system, auto high beams, lane-keep assist and lane-departure warning), a power moonroof and a power rear lift gate.